HarperDB/documentation/docs/technical-details/reference/resource.md

 	}
 }
 ```
-Make sure that if are extending and `export`ing your table with this class, that you remove the `@export` directive in the your schema, so that you aren't exporting the same table/class twice.
+Make sure that if are extending and `export`ing your table with this class, that you remove the `@export` directive in your schema, so that you aren't exporting the same table/class twice.

 ## Global Variables